 If you care deeply about the preservation of our living world, a career as an environmental accountant would allow you to investigate environmentally friendly business practices.
 Pay and lifestyle vary by industry, but the possibilities are limitless.

 CPAs can also become educators who help students or even develop new accounting practices, whether they are at a two-year college, four-year university, or graduate school.
 Professors at a two-year college earn a modest living but are rewarded when their students overcome obstacles and succeed.
+In academia, you would be responsible for teaching courses in all areas of accounting, such as financial accounting, taxes, auditing, professional ethics, and managerial accounting.
 This is an excellent career path for CPAs who care about their communities and want to introduce the profession to a new generation of students.

 Accounting and CPA professionals help the government manage its finances.
 They work in a variety of capacities at the local, state, and federal levels.
 These are high-paying positions, so recent CPA graduates eager to work hard and advance within the organization may choose this career path.
 These positions can be found at the Department of Defense, the Internal Revenue Service, and the General Accounting Office.

 In federal government agencies, CPAs can expect to manage financial statement audits for government agencies, research and analyze issues related to financial management, and investigate white-collar crimes.
 They may also be required to testify before legislative committees regarding audits or pending legislation.